-Master of Library and Information Studies (MLIS)
+Master of Information (MI)

-Combined MLIS and Juris Doctor (JD)
+Combined MI and Juris Doctor (JD)

-Through collaboration between our school and the Schulich School of Law, Dalhousie became the first university in Canada to offer the MLIS/JD* (Juris Doctor) degree combination.
+Through collaboration between our school and the Schulich School of Law, Dalhousie became the first university in Canada to offer the MI/JD* (Juris Doctor) degree combination.
 Through this degree students can focus on the changing role of information and technology in our society and the emerging legal and policy framework required to support these changes.
 Graduates have pursued a range of careers where their legal and information management expertise have given them a critical edge.

 Both degrees are obtained in 4 years, rather than 5 if taken separately.

 In an information-based economy, employees must be effectively equipped with technical and professional competencies to survive and prosper in public sector environments.
-In response to this need, the School of Information Management and School of Public Administration offer the only combined MLIS/MPA program in Canada.
+In response to this need, the School of Information Management and School of Public Administration offer the only combined MI/MPA program in Canada.
 Graduates are expected to be leaders, particularly with regard to the administration and management of public sector organizations.
 This program allows students to focus on critical topics, including information and knowledge management in the public sector, and how information and communication technologies transform the relationship between governments and citizens.
 In this program, students complete both a practicum and an internship, in order to build their professional experience as they learn.

-The Schools of Information Management (SIM) and Resource and Environmental Studies (SRES) offer the combined MLIS/MREM – the first such combined degree in Canada.
+The Schools of Information Management (SIM) and Resource and Environmental Studies (SRES) offer the combined MI/MREM – the first such combined degree in Canada.
 Students are introduced to the development and significance of information management, to the underlying principles of the profession, and to the techniques of information organization, analysis, retrieval and use, with special relevance for environmental management.